-17. To be entitled to attend and vote at the AGM either in person or by proxy (and for the purpose of the determination by CCEP of the votes they may cast), Shareholders must be registered in the Register of Members of CCEP at 4.30pm on 25 May 2020, (or, in the event of any adjournment, on the date which is 48 hours before the time of the adjourned Meeting).
+21. To be entitled to attend and vote at the AGM either in person or by proxy (and for the purpose of the determination by CCEP of the votes they may cast), Shareholders must be registered in the Register of Members of CCEP at 5.15pm on 24 May 2021, (or, in the event of any adjournment, on the date which is 48 hours before the time of the adjourned Meeting).
 Changes to the Register of Members after the relevant deadline shall be disregarded in determining the rights of any person to attend and vote at the Meeting.
-Please refer to the section titled 'Potential impact of Coronavirus (COVID-19)' in the Letter from the Chairman on page 3 of this Notice, which notes that Shareholders and their proxies will not be able to attend the AGM in person.
+Please refer to the section titled 'Impact of Coronavirus (COVID-19) Restrictions on the AGM' on page 3 of this Notice, which notes that Shareholders and their proxies (other than the Chairman) will not be able to attend the AGM in person.
 Shareholders are advised to check our website for updates at www.cocacolaep.com/about-us/governance/shareholder-meetings.